awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 }
 ```

-**Example To modify a lifecycle policy**  <a name="modify-policy-cli"></a>
+### Modify a Lifecycle Policy<a name="modify-policy-cli"></a>

 Use the [update\-lifecycle\-policy](https://docs.aws.amazon.com/cli/latest/reference/dlm/update-lifecycle-policy.html) command to modify the information in a lifecycle policy\.
 To simplify the syntax, this example references a JSON file, `policyDetailsUpdated.json`, that includes the policy details\.

 ```
 aws dlm update-lifecycle-policy --state DISABLED --execution-role-arn arn:aws:iam::12345678910:role/AWSDataLifecycleManagerDefaultRole" --policy-details file://policyDetailsUpdated.json
 ```

 The following is an example of the `policyDetailsUpdated.json` file\.

 ```
 {